eholderness95/131_Final/readme.md

 This is a simple Python package that takes a .csv file of Facebook page URLs and generates a hierarchical directory of JSON objects corresponding to all posts and comments from January, 2016 onwards for each page provided.
 The package can then optionally populate a Mongo database that can be used for high-speed query by any field in the JSON objects.

 All posts and comments receive their own JSON object.
 Each object is structured into either two parts (for posts) or three parts (for comments): a ‘data’ field, which contains a timestamp, message content, and ID number; a ‘reactions’ field, which lists counts for each Facebook reaction (‘like’, ‘love’, ‘haha’, ‘angry’, ‘sad’, and ‘wow’); and for comments, a ‘replies’ field, which contains all replies to that comment.
-See the following as an example:

 This package can be used for a number of purposes.
 Particular focus has been placed on its modularity and potential for application to NLP.
 By creating a file directory of JSON objects, the corpus can easily be duplicated across machines, split into smaller sub-corpora, and directly accessed using the system GUI without any coding knowledge.
 Additionally, JSON objects behave like a Python dictionary, making queries by parameter much easier.